 Terms of Appointment

 Housing allowances are not provided.
 Acquiring housing for the duration of the program is the responsibility of the student.
 Navy host personnel and lab coordinators may be able to assist you in finding suitable housing.

 Stipends are set to $3,500 for new participants and $4,000 for returning participants and are split into payments made to the student throughout the duration of their appointment.
 Stipends will be paid bi-weekly via direct deposit from the first day you start working at the lab.

 When the application period is open, APPLY will appear in the navigation bar above.

 The summer internship application period begins August 1st.
 If you would like updates about the program and notification of when the application period opens, please sign up for our mailing list.

-The application period closes on November 1st of every year.
+The application period closes at 11:59 PM ET on November 1st of every year.

 After your application is received, it is submitted to the Navy laboratory or laboratories that you selected on your application.
 Lab research staff reviews the application and makes a decision based on your academic background, research interests, personal statement, and recommendation.

-You may select a maximum of two labs.
+You may select a maximum of three labs.
 For a complete list of labs, please visit the Labs page.

 You will only have the option to participate at a lab that has extended an offer to you.
 You will not be reassigned to a new location once an award has been extended.